Dorbenami/ecs-hello-world-project/README.md

 * Builds Docker image
 * Pushes to ECR
 * Registers a new ECS Task Definition
+* Run Trivy Scanner to detect vulnerabilities in code
 * Updates the ECS Service to use it

 ### Required GitHub Secrets: